-- Offer guidance on strategic partnerships and/or connections to leverage financial and political resources to support the implementation of GBRICS, including helping to secure additional funding for GBRICS as needed9. - Participate in developing and supporting the GBRICS policy agenda, including but not limited to: - Assessing political and environmental trends that impact GBRICS Partnership and its work and assist with navigating the politics of those trends. - Identifying legislative approaches, regulatory issues, and/or other opportunities to advance GBRICS Partnership goals and sustainability, as needed. - Advocating at the local, state, and federal level for policy and health reimbursement changes10 needed to support for the GBRICS sustainability plan. - Represent the GBRICS Partnership as its ambassadors to the larger community in the fourjurisdiction region and throughout Maryland. - Collaborate to build public awareness generally about behavioral health crisis services as an alternative to calling 911 or using a hospital emergency department (ED).
+- Participate in developing and supporting the GBRICS policy agenda, including but not limited to: - Assessing political and environmental trends that impact GBRICS Partnership and its work and assist with navigating the politics of those trends. - Identifying legislative approaches, regulatory issues, and/or other opportunities to advance GBRICS Partnership goals and sustainability, as needed. - Advocating at the local, state, and federal level for policy and health reimbursement changes needed to support for the GBRICS sustainability plan. - Represent the GBRICS Partnership as its ambassadors to the larger community in the fourjurisdiction region and throughout Maryland. - Collaborate to build public awareness generally about behavioral health crisis services as an alternative to calling 911 or using a hospital emergency department (ED).